 For Alexis, there is no perfect moment to appreciate a cigar.
-“It is not about the birth of the child, the big birthday the promotion or the marriage, although these are all great reasons to light up.
+“It is not about the birth of a child, the big birthday, the promotion or the marriage, although these are all great reasons to light up.
 It can be as simple as closing one’s eyes while drawing the first smoke, allowing the flavors to whisk the mind away to other places, to other times, or to complete nothingness, so that the eyes can reopen with absolute contentment.”

 WHEN, WHERE & HOW MUCH?

 Friday, 13 December 2019, Cohiba Atmosphere Nicosia